cssnr/playdrift-extension/README.md

 *   Auto Update Game Options Dialog on Room Creation
 *   Auto Continue Through the Game Stats at End of Game
 *   Close Profiles by Clicking Anywhere Outside the Profile
+*   Add Custom Chat Commands for use by Anybody

 Please submit a [Feature Request](https://github.com/cssnr/playdrift-extension/discussions/categories/feature-requests) for new features.
 For any issues, bugs or concerns; please [Open an Issue](https://github.com/cssnr/playdrift-extension/issues).